AdamDemirel/adamdemirel.com/content/happiness.md

 ---

 ## Subjective Wellbeing
 As mentioned, one of the four methods to maximise our happiness is to "shape our global judgements about life".
-What I was referring to their were self-reports of happiness/wellbeing.
-Measuring happiness in the Psychology literature has often gone by the title '**Subjective Wellbeing** (SWB)' due to the negative connotation the term happiness has.
+What I was referring to their were self-reports of happiness/[wellbeing](https://en.wikipedia.org/wiki/Well-being_contributing_factors)].

 And just as you would expect, psychologists have tried [operationalizing](https://en.wikipedia.org/wiki/Operationalization) happiness - making it as measurable as possible.
 This is useful for any construct because it means we can standardise it and try to find practical applications for the research.
 The way they have done this is simply by *asking* people how happy they are.

+Psychologists have done just this.
+Measuring happiness in the Psychology literature has often gone by the title '**[Subjective Wellbeing](https://en.wikipedia.org/wiki/Subjective_well-being)** (SWB)', rather than 'happiness'.
+The field began in 1984 and was developed by Ed Diener which has done a lot of work in the area.

-There are two key phenomena they have measured:
+There are two primary ways of measuring happiness by this model:
-1. **[Life Satisfaction](https://en.wikipedia.org/wiki/Life_satisfaction) Reports** - These are the most common type of self-report studied, and the question is almost always verbatim: *"all things considered, how happy are you with your life at the moment on a scale of 1–10?"*
+1. **The Cognitive Account** of happiness relies on a measurement called **[Life Satisfaction](https://en.wikipedia.org/wiki/Life_satisfaction) Reports** which is a 1-5 question self-report survey, with the question almost always verbatim *"all things considered, how happy are you with your life at the moment on a scale of 1–10?"*
-2. **Affective Balance Reports** - these are also self-reports, but rather than trying to capture one's happiness in a single measurement, tries to capture the presence of positive emotions and absence of negative emotions
+2. **The Affective / Emotional account** - this measure of 'affective balance' is also self-reported but rather than trying to capture one's happiness in a single retrospective measurement, tries to capture the presence of positive emotions and negative emotions over time.
+Conducted either via the '**Day Reconstruction Method**' where the participant fills out a diary of the previous days activities and moods, or the **Experience Sampling Method** where participants are mesaged at nrandom itnervals of the day to record their activities and mood.

-There are three main ways methods these have phenomena have been measured:
-1. Global judgements - used by life satisfaction reports, where a single question tries to summarise one's whole life
-2. The Day Reconstruction Method - where the participant fills out a diary of the previous days activities and moods
-3. Experience Sampling Method - where participants are messaged at random intervals of the day to record their activity and mood

-The validity of these various methods and drawbacks will discussed later.
-First let's get out of the way what the research says.
+The validity and drawbacks of both of these will discussed later.
+First let's get out of the way what the research on Life Satisfaction reports has found.

-How this is important to us is that if we believe that life satisfaction reports are accurate, for instance, one way that we could try to maximise positive emotions is to do the things that make people rate the highest and eliminate the ones that people rate the lowest.
+How they are important to us is that if we believe that life satisfaction reports are accurate, for instance, one way that we could try to maximise positive emotions is to do the things that make people rate the highest and eliminate the ones that people rate the lowest.
 This was the benefit of the scientific method that we mentioned at the start - by using large datasets and the scientific method, we can discover the behaviors, beliefs, environments, or variables that lead to happiness.

 Thanks in part to the [Positive Psychology](https://en.wikipedia.org/wiki/Positive_psychology) movement, recent years have brought a surge of interest in the correlates of subjective well-being. *Self Reporting* is a technical way of saying 'the measurement of asking people'.
 It is purported to measure subjective well-being, which is the technical name for self-reported happiness.